envydev001-web/android-ad-manager/README.md

 # ➡️ 6.
 Interstitial Ads in Welcome Screen
-    InterstitialAdManager.getInstance(this@WelcomeScreenActivity)
+     Welcome click setting is optional for developers they can set theirs InterstitialAdManager.getInstance(this@WelcomeScreenActivity)
        .showAvailableAd(
          this@WelcomeScreenActivity,
               getfromSharedPrefs(this@WelcomeScreenActivity, "purchase", false) as Boolean,
         showAd = true,
         showProgress = false,
         listener = object : AdEventListener {